autowarefoundation/autoware/planning/behavior_velocity_intersection_module/README.md

 #### Collision detection

 The following process is performed for the targets objects to determine whether the ego vehicle can pass the intersection safely.
-If it is judged that the ego vehicle cannot pass through the intersection with enough _margin_, it will insert a stopline on the _path_.
+If it is judged that the ego vehicle cannot pass through the intersection with enough margin, this module inserts a stopline on the path.

 1. calculate the time interval that the ego vehicle is in the intersection.
 This time is set as $t_s$ ~ $t_e$
-2. extract the predicted path of the target object whose confidence is greater than `min_predicted_path_confidence`.
+2. extract the predicted path of the target object whose confidence is greater than `collision_detection.min_predicted_path_confidence`.
 3. detect collision between the extracted predicted path and ego's predicted path in the following process.
    1. obtain the passing area of the ego vehicle $A_{ego}$ in $t_s$ ~ $t_e$.
-   2. calculate the passing area of the target object $A_{target}$ at $t_s$ - `collision_start_margin_time` ~ $t_e$ + `collision_end_margin_time` for each predicted path (\*1).
+   2. calculate the passing area of the target object $A_{target}$ at $t_s$ - `collision_detection.collision_start_margin_time` ~ $t_e$ + `collision_detection.collision_end_margin_time` for each predicted path (\*1).
    3. check if $A_{ego}$ and $A_{target}$ polygons are overlapped (has collision).
 4. when a collision is detected, the module inserts a stopline.
 5. If ego is over the `pass_judge_line`, collision checking is not processed to avoid sudden braking and/or unnecessary stop in the middle of the intersection.

-The parameters `collision_start_margin_time` and `collision_end_margin_time` can be interpreted as follows:
+The parameters `collision_detection.collision_start_margin_time` and `collision_detection.collision_end_margin_time` can be interpreted as follows:

-- If the ego vehicle was to pass through the intersection earlier than the target object, collision would be detected if the time difference between the two was less than `collision_start_margin_time`.
+- If the ego vehicle was to pass through the intersection earlier than the target object, collision would be detected if the time difference between the two was less than `collision_detection.collision_start_margin_time`.
-- If the ego vehicle was to pass through the intersection later than the target object, collision would be detected if the time difference between the two was less than `collision_end_margin_time`.
+- If the ego vehicle was to pass through the intersection later than the target object, collision would be detected if the time difference between the two was less than `collision_detection.collision_end_margin_time`.

 If collision is detected, the state transits to "STOP" immediately.
-On the other hand, the state does not transit to "GO" unless _safe_ judgement continues for a certain period to prevent the chattering of decisions.
+On the other hand, the state does not transit to "GO" unless safe judgement continues for a certain period `collision_detection.state_transit_margin` to prevent the chattering of decisions.

 #### Stop Line Automatic Generation

-If a stopline is associated with the intersection lane, that line is used as the stopline for collision detection.
-Otherwise the path is interpolated at a certain intervals (=`path_interpolation_ds`), and the point which is `stop_line_margin` meters behind the attention lane is defined as the position of the stop line for the vehicle front.
+If a stopline is associated with the intersection lane on the map, that line is used as the stopline for collision detection.
+Otherwise the path is interpolated at a certain intervals (=`common.path_interpolation_ds`), and the point which is `stop_line_margin` meters behind the attention area is defined as the position of the stop line for the vehicle front.

 #### Pass Judge Line

-To avoid a rapid braking, if deceleration and jerk more than a threshold (`behavior_velocity_planner.max_accel` and `behavior_velocity_planner.max_jerk`) are needed to stop just in front of the attention area, this module does not insert stopline after passing the default stopline position.
+To avoid sudden braking, if deceleration and jerk more than a threshold (`behavior_velocity_planner.max_accel` and `behavior_velocity_planner.max_jerk`) is required to stop just in front of the attention area, this module does not insert stopline after passing the default stopline position.

 ### Occlusion detection